canonical/lxd/doc/storage-backends.md

    one.
 You can however create new containers from older snapshots which makes it possible to confirm the snapshots is indeed what you want to restore before you remove the newer snapshots.

+   Also note that container copies use ZFS snapshots, so you also cannot restore a container to a snapshot taken before the last copy without having to also delete container copies.

+   Copying the wanted snapshot into a new container and then deleting the old container does however work, at the cost of losing any other snapshot the container may have had.